A Colorado financial power of attorney, also known as a general power of attorney, allows your agent to make financial decisions for you.

 An agent is a fiduciary, which means that he or she must act with the highest degree of good faith.
 The agent must keep records of their actions if those actions need to be reviewed.

 If you suspect the misuse of your power of attorney, you need to request an “accounting.”
 A lawsuit can also be filed against an agent for breach of fiduciary duty and other claims.
 If you prevail, the court can order return of the misused funds, attorney’s fees and other damages.
-Call 303-688-0944 for a free consultation.
+Call 303-688-0944 for an assessment.